vanshika-2005/mergefund-bounty-challenges/README.md

 ## 🏆 Challenge Overview

 We're launching with **5 core challenges** plus a **viral challenge** to kickstart our community.
 Each challenge is designed to be beginner-friendly while still being engaging for experienced developers.
+FIRST 40 VALID PRs WILL ALSO BE GETTING 5$ each

 ## 🧪 The Challenges